leovandriel/caffe2_cpp_tutorial/README.md

 You can also provide your own pre-trained model.
 Specify the location of the init and predict `.pb` file including a `%` character:

     ./bin/train --model res/googlenet_%_net.pb --folder res/images --layer pool5/7x7_s1

+After the test runs, the model is saved in the `--folder` under the name `_<layer>_<model>_<init/predict>_net.pb`.
+You can now use this model like any other, for example in the `imagenet` example:

+    ./bin/imagenet --model res/images/_pool5_7x7_s1_googlenet_%_net.pb --file res/images/dog/Tjoise.jpg

+Note that the label names are probably incorrent (goldfish instead of dog), but the index should refer to the correct label.
+Another example implementation of a classifier can be found in [mnist.cc](https://github.com/leonardvandriel/caffe2_cpp_tutorial/blob/master/src/caffe2/binaries/mnist.cc#L321), see `predict_example()`.

 See also: